oatmealine/scrunkly/README.md

 </center>

+> **Warning**
+>
-**`scrunkly` is still in beta.
+> **`scrunkly` is still in beta.
 While usable, you will be offered very little support and APIs will, very definitely, frequently shift around.** "Beta" does not mean "designed and currently being tested", "beta" means "mostly functioning"!

 `scrunkly` is a visual novel, dialog and overall sequential text processing engine, utilizing a custom script-like language: